 As a finalist completes the online questionnaire and abstract, he or she will be faced with a decision that will affect how his or her project will be judged.
-The categories are new for 2015 and so deserve a close review.
+There are no new additional categories this year, but please be sure to closely review all categories.
 What follows is a short explanation and instructions on how to make this a well-informed decision.

 Category & Sub-Category Selection

 Intel ISEF is divided into 22 scientific categories and the grand award judging is based on the competition within each respective category.
 The awards are distributed by a percentage across all categories.
 Therefore, there is not an advantage to selecting a smaller category.
 It is also allowable that a student change the category from the one in which they originally competed at the regional or state level.
 Ultimately, the decision about the category should be one that is made based on what best reflects a finalist’s work.